 White Screen on Windows laptop or Computer monitor

 There can be several things that can cause the White screen to appear on the Windows laptop monitor.
-But the main issue could be because of malfunctioning of the graphics hardware.
+But the main issue could be because of the malfunctioning of the graphics hardware.
 The following fixes will help you to fix the White screen on a Windows computer:

 - Check the Graphics Card hardware manually